Chisum poster

 The inciting incident occurs at 14 minutes when Murphy and his hired guns begin intimidating small ranchers and merchants, forcing them to sell only to Murphy's store at unfair prices.
 Chisum's friend Henry Tunstall is targeted, disrupting the peaceful status quo of Lincoln County..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Henry Tunstall is murdered by Murphy's hired guns.
+This indicates the protagonist's commitment to Henry Tunstall is murdered by Murphy's hired guns.
 Chisum makes the active choice to fight back against Murphy's corruption, committing himself and his resources to the Lincoln County War.
 He can no longer remain neutral., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, Chisum's ranch is attacked and burned.
 Several of his loyal hands are killed.
 He's wounded and faces financial ruin.
-Murphy has turned the law itself against him, and it appears all is lost - the corruption has won through legal manipulation., indicates the protagonist at their lowest point.
+Murphy has turned the law itself against him, and it appears all is lost - the corruption has won through legal manipulation., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 Chisum realizes that compromise with evil is itself evil.
 He rallies his remaining allies with a speech about standing for what's right.
 Pat Garrett accepts the marshal's badge, choosing law over vengeance.
 They synthesize force with justice for the final confrontation., demonstrating the transformation achieved throughout the journey.